-Boerhaave syndrome refers to an oesophageal rupture secondary to forceful vomiting and retching.
+Boerhaave syndrome refers to an esophageal rupture secondary to forceful vomiting and retching.

 It tends to be more prevalent in males, with alcoholism a risk factor.
 The estimated incidence is ~ 1:6000.

-They are often associated with the clinical triad of vomiting, chest pain and subcutaneous emphysema (Mackler's triad).
-Other symptoms include epigastric pain, back pain, dyspnoea and shock.
+They are often associated with the clinical triad (Mackler's triad) of vomiting, chest pain and subcutaneous emphysema.
+Other symptoms include epigastric pain, back pain, dyspnea and shock.
 This condition was universally fatal before the age of surgery.

-It is thought to occur due to a forceful ejection of gastric contents in an unrelaxed oesophagus against a closed glottis.
+It is thought to occur due to a forceful ejection of gastric contents in an unrelaxed esophagus against a closed upper esophageal sphincter/cricopharyngeus.
 The tears are vertically oriented, 1-4 cm in length.
-Approximately 90% occur along the left posterolateral wall of the distal oesophagus, 3-6cm above the oesophageal hiatus of the diaphragm 10.
+Approximately 90% occur along the left posterolateral wall of the distal esophagus, 3-6 cm above the esophageal hiatus of the diaphragm 10.

-Another sign that may be present is the Naclerio V sign, which describes a focal, sharply marginated region of paraspinal radiolucency in on the left side immediately above the diaphragm 3
+Another sign that may be present is the Naclerio V sign, which describes a focal, sharply marginated region of paraspinal radiolucency in on the left side immediately above the diaphragm 3.

 On contrast swallow: